-The Company recognized a gain on disposition of \$3.8 million during the year ended December 31, 2020 within general and administrative expenses in the consolidated statement of operations and comprehensive income (loss).
-During the year ended December 31, 2021, the Company reassessed the estimated contingent consideration and recognized a gain of \$0.6 million.
+The Company recognized a gain on disposition of \$3.8 million during the year ended December 31, 2020 within general and administrative expenses in the consolidated statement of operations and comprehensive loss.
+During 2021, the Company reassessed the estimated contingent consideration and recognized a \$0.6 million gain from the divestiture.